Rules & Strategies

 Spinner: The spinner is located between the two upper flippers and scores 100 points or 2,000 points when lit.
 The spinner is lit by completing L–I–Z–A–R–D on the six stationary targets by the left ramp entrance.
 The spinner is unlit at the beginning of each ball.

 Right Playfield Passage: There's a playfield-level passage that connects the right sides of the upper and lower playfield areas.
 The right passage always scores 5,000 points.
-As explained below, the first completion of A/B lites right passage for Bonus Holdover.
+As explained below, the first completion of A/B lites the right passage for Bonus Holdover.

 Lizard Head and Ramps: Grand Lizard's prominent feature is the molded lizard head at the top of the playfield, which is fed by left and right (or A and B) ramps.
 Balls shot up the ramps enter the lizard's head, roll down the forked tongue and drop to the upper playfield.
 Shooting the ball through the left or A ramp lites A and scores 10,000 points and a bonus advance.
 Shooting the ball through the right or B ramp lites B and scores 10,000 points and a bonus advance.
-Hitting the roll-under switches at the bottom of the ramps scores 10 points and causes the A/B lites to momentarily flash*.
-Completing L–I–Z–A–R–D on the six stationary targets by the left ramp entrance also spots an A or B. The first completion of A/B lites right passage for Bonus Holdover.
+Hitting the roll-under switch at the bottom of each ramp scores 10 points and causes the respective A/B lite to momentarily flash*.
+Completing L–I–Z–A–R–D on the six stationary targets by the left ramp entrance also spots an A or B. The first completion of A/B lites the right passage for Bonus Holdover.
 The second completion of A/B lites the outlanes for 50,000 points and a chance for full bonus**.
 The third completion of A/B lites the bottom right stationary target for extra ball.
 The fourth completion of A/B lites the bottom right stationary target for special.
 Subsequent completions of A/B score 50,000 points.
 If not collected, lit awards remain lit from ball to ball.
 The A/B sequence also carries from ball to ball, but the nature of the carry over is kind of complicated.
 At the beginning of a subsequent ball, an A/B completion re-lites any lower-valued awards that have already been collected.
 For example, let's say ball 1 lit the bonus holdover, lit the outlanes, lit the extra ball and collected the bonus holdover, but not the outlane award and not the extra ball.
 At the beginning of ball 2, the bonus holdover would not be lit, but the outlanes and extra ball would remain lit from ball 1.
-The first completion of A/B would re-lite the bounus holdover.
+The first completion of A/B would re-lite the bonus holdover.
 The second completion of A/B would lite the special because the outlanes and extra ball are already lit.

 A ball passing through an inlane lites the opposing A/B ramp for a mystery award.
 The mystery award remains lit for only a short preset period.
 The award ranges from 30,000 to 99,000 points.

 Bottom Right Stationary Target: The bottom right stationary target is a difficult shot from the tip of the left flipper (or a lucky ricochet).
-The target scores _____ points ??and a bonus advance??.
-The target is lit for extra ball and special by multiple completions of the A/B ramps as noted above. ??If the target is lit for special before the extra ball is collected, the opportunity for the extra ball is lost??.
+The target always scores 10,000 points.
+The target is lit for extra ball and special by multiple completions of the A/B ramps as noted above.
+If the target is lit for both extra ball and special, both are collected.
+The extra ball and special remain lit from ball to ball until collected.

-Click for a larger image of the bottom right stationary target.
+The bottom right stationary target.

 Inlanes: The inlanes are of the usual configuration, score 3,000 points, score a bonus advance and lite the opposing mystery award.